nikitavoloboev/data/docs/programming-languages/programming-languages.md

 - [go.vm](https://github.com/skx/go.vm) - Simple virtual machine - compiler & interpreter - written in Go.
 - [Millet](https://github.com/matijapretnar/millet) - ML-like pure functional language that can be used as a template for creating your own language.
 - [Certified Interpreter for ML with Structural Polymorphism](https://github.com/garrigue/certint)
+- [Tamarin](https://github.com/cloudcmds/tamarin) - Fun and pragmatic scripting language written in Go.
+May be used as a CLI or embedded as a library.